 Today, I want to focus on non-invasive strategies that can lead to increased vagal tone.
 These non-invasive strategies are safe and generally good for your health and well-being.
 The key is to choose one strategy and stick with it.

 There are many small studies showing that exercise leads to increased vagal tone, and it is probably one of the most accessible interventions to do at home.
 Plus, exercise has numerous health benefits beyond increased vagal tone.

 However, it’s important to note that more exercise does not necessarily mean better vagal tone.
 Over-exercising or doing too much high-intensity exercise without enough recovery time can lower your HRV, leading to decreased vagal tone.

 The vagus nerve helps control our breathing, and studies show that you can increase vagal tone by practicing certain types of breathing.

 The most straightforward form of vagus nerve breathing is to make your exhalation longer than your inhalation.
 When we breathe out, our heart rate decreases, and we stimulate the vagus nerve.
 Just as you may notice that when you’re anxious, your breathing becomes short and rapid (indicating activation of the sympathetic nervous system or the fight-or-flight response), you’ll see that slow breathing helps increase parasympathetic nervous system (rest-and-digest) activity.
 Adding five to ten minutes of slow and mindful breathing each day can be a great way to improve vagal tone.

-Other activities that can increase vagal tone include singing, chanting, and humming.
-All these practices slow breathing, which can lead to feelings of calm.
+Other activities that can increase vagal tone and slow breathing include:

 Have you ever taken a cold-water plunge?
 Cold water immersion can reduce heart rate, improve HRV, and increase parasympathetic nervous system activity, especially after exercise.